 I love balsamic and I love tomatoes!
 This is a MUST try for me!
 Thanks for sharing!

 Gorgeous !
-Can’t believe you made this in a slow cooker !
 They looks so colorful.
-Can’t wait to make this !
-I would just eat it plain !
+Can't wait to make them !
+I would just eat them plain !

 I would eat this like candy!